-- Improvement of symptoms with external glucocorticoids, e.g. 0.1% betamethasone(e.g. Betagalen, Betnesol), triamcinolone(e.g. Triamgalen, R259 ) or 0.05% clobetasol ointments or creams (e.g. Dermoxin, R054 ) under an occlusion of several hours.
+Improvement of symptoms by external glucocorticoids, e.g. 0.1% betamethasone(e.g. Betagalen, Betnesol) triamcinolone(e.g. Triamgalen, R259 ) or 0.05% clobetasol ointment or cream (e.g. Dermoxin, R054 ) under occlusion for several hours.
 Clinical improvement over several days to weeks.

-- In smaller foci, intralesional glucocorticoids such as triamcinolone acetonide crystal suspension(e.g. Volon A, 10-40 mg together with 3-5 ml lidocaine or mepivacaine and fan-shaped intradermal application).
+For smaller foci, glucocorticoids intralesionally such as triamcinolone acetonide crystal suspension(e.g., Volon A, 10-40 mg together with 3-5 ml lidocaine or mepivacaine draw up and apply intradermally! in a fan shape).

-- In case of extensive foci, e.g. on the back, dermabrasion or laser therapy,CO2 laser or erbium laser can be recommended.
-Theoretical principle: Elimination of amyloid which is not degradable by the organism by the abrasive effect with the consecutive exudative inflammatory reaction.
-Therapeutic effects (no itching) over months to years.
+In case of extensive foci, e.g. on the back, dermabrasio or laser therapy,CO2 laser or erbium laser may be recommended.
+Theoretical principle: elimination of amyloid, which cannot be degraded by the organism, by the abrasive effect with the consecutive exudative inflammatory reaction.
+Therapeutic effects (no itching) for months to years.

-- Good effects are reported from local therapy with 50% dimethyl sulfoxide solution(DMSO) R079 (once/day for several months).
-Under this therapy the itching is significantly improved; regression of the lichenoid papules within 8-12 weeks.
+Good effects are reported from local therapy with 50% dimethyl sulfoxide solution(DMSO) R079 (1 time/day for several months).
+Under this therapy, marked improvement of itching; regression of lichenoid papules within 8-12 weeks.

 Internal therapyThis section has been translated automatically.

-- Acitretin (neotigason) initial 0.5 mg/kg bw, long-term therapy with 0.1-0.2 mg/kg bw on a trial basis as monotherapy or in combination with one of the surgical procedures (according to own experience little success).
+Acitretin (Neotigason) initially 0.5 mg/kg bw, continuous therapy with 0.1-0.2 mg/kg bw tentatively as monotherapy or in combination with one of the surgical procedures (not very successful in our own experience).

-- In severe cases with pronounced pruritus, cyclophosphamide (endoxane) 50 mg/day can be tried as long-term therapy.
+In severe cases with pronounced pruritus, cyclophosphamide (Endoxan) 50 mg/day may be tried as continuous therapy.